 MICHELLE: Me, too!

 SEAN: Lastly, it’s not on the list, but Yen also apparently released Is This A Zombie?
 Vol. 3 two weeks back, and since it hasn’t shown up via Diamond yet I’ll give it a mention here.
 There is much debate about whether it’s a parody of magical girls/harems/zombie manga or just a mulched-up pastiche.
 I’ll let others keep reading it to make that choice for themselves.

-MELINDA: I… Ugh.
+MJ: I… Ugh.
 I have nothing more to say, really.

 MICHELLE: I was totally going to write “Ugh.”

 SEAN: All this plus the debut of the My Little Pony comic from IDW!
 What appeals to you turkey-stuffed individuals?